 Madanapalle RDO Office Fire Case: 2 Accused Remanded Till April 1

-Tirupati: A Special CID Court in Chittoor on Thursday remanded two of the accused in the Madanapalle RDO office fire case to judicial custody till April 1.
+TIRUPATI: A Special CID Court in Chittoor on Thursday remanded two of the accused in Madanapalle RDO office fire case to judicial custody till April 1.

 Madhava Reddy (A3) and Muni Tukaram (A4) had been produced before the court a day after their arrest by CID officials at a toll plaza in Chandragiri mandal.
 The duo had later been shifted to Tirupati for questioning before being presented in court, sources said.